Ku Klux Klan: Titles and vocabulary

-All of the above terminology was created by William Joseph Simmons, as part of his 1915 revival of the Klan.
-The Reconstruction-era Klan used different titles; the only titles to carry over were "Wizard" for the overall leader of the Klan and "Night Hawk" for the official in charge of security.
+All of the above terminology was created by William Joseph Simmons as part of his 1915 revival of the Klan.
+The Reconstruction-era Klan used a different set of titles; the only titles that carried over were "Wizard" for the overall leader of the Klan and "Night Hawk" for the official response for security.

-The Imperial Kludd was the chaplain of the Imperial Klonvocation and he performed "such other duties as may be required by the Imperial Wizard".

-The Imperial Kaliff was the second-highest position, after the imperial wizard.
+The Imperial Kludd served as chaplain of the Imperial Klonvokation and performed "such other duties as may be required by the Imperial Wizard."
+The Imperial Kaliff was the second-highest officer, ranking immediately below the Imperial Wizard.

 Symbols

-The Ku Klux Klan has utilized a variety of symbols over its history.
+The Ku Klux Klan has used a variety of symbols over the course of its history.

 Blood Drop Cross

-The most identifiable symbol used by the Klan for the past century has been the Mystic Insignia of a Klansman, commonly known as the Blood Drop Cross, a white cross on a red disk with what appears to be a blood drop in the middle.
-It was first used in the early 1900s, with the symbol in the center originally appearing as a red and white taijitu which in the subsequent years, lost the white lobe and was reinterpreted as a "blood drop".
+The most recognizable symbol used by the Klan for the past century has been the Mystic Insignia of a Klansman, commonly known as the Blood Drop Cross: a white cross on a red disk with what appears to be a blood drop in the center.
+It was first used in the early 1900s; the central symbol originally resembled a red and white taijitu but, over time, the white lobe disappeared and the design was reinterpreted as a "blood drop".

 Triangular Klan symbol

-The Triangular Ku Klux Klan symbol is made of what looks like a triangle inside a triangle, similar to a Sierpiński triangle, but in fact represents three letter Ks interlocked and facing inward, referencing the name of the group.
-A variation on this symbol has the K's facing outwards instead of inwards.
-It is an old Klan symbol that has also been resurrected as a modern-day hate symbol.
+The triangular Ku Klux Klan symbol consists of what appears to be a triangle within a triangle, visually similar to a Sierpiński triangle, but in fact represents three letter Ks facing inward.
+A variation of this symbol has the Ks facing outward instead of inward.
+The triangular KKK symbol is an older Klan emblem that has also been revived as a modern hate symbol.

 Burning cross

-Although predating the Klan, in modern times the symbol of the burning cross has become almost solely associated with the Ku Klux Klan and has become one of the most potent hate symbols in the United States.
-Burning crosses did not become associated with the Klan until Thomas Dixon's The Clansman, and its film adaptation, D. W. Griffith's The Birth of a Nation inspired members of the second Klan to take up the practice.
-In the modern day, the symbol of the burning cross is so associated with racial intimidation that it is used by many non-Klan racist elements and has spread to locations outside the United States.
+Although the practice predates the Klan, in modern times the burning cross has become closely associated with the Ku Klux Klan and is widely regarded as one of the most potent hate symbols in the United States.
+Burning crosses did not become linked to the Klan until Thomas Dixon's The Clansman and its film adaptation, D. W. Griffith's The Birth of a Nation, inspired members of the second Klan to adopt the practice.
+In the contemporary period, the burning cross is so strongly associated with racial intimidation that it is used by many non-Klan racist groups and has spread to locations outside the United States.